 Students who complete the Master of Divinity degree will:

 The student must have a bachelor’s degree from an accredited college or university.
 One year of elementary Greek is pre-requisite for the degree, but can be completed concurrently with other degree requirements.

-The student must fulfill the requirements for admission in the Master of Divinity degree.
 Successful completion of the degree presupposes successful appointment by the International Mission Board to do the field portion of the degree.

 This concentration combines a strong theoretical emphasis with practical field-based learning.
-After completing basic Master of Divinity courses on campus, students complete the field-based portion of the degree, while serving on a two or three-year off-campus field assignment abroad under the supervision of a veteran missionary or church planter.
+After completing basic Master of Divinity courses on campus, students complete the field-based portion of the degree, while serving on a two or three-year international field assignment abroad under the supervision of a veteran missionary or church planter.

 Students must meet the requirements for missionary appointment and be appointed by the IMB.
-The appointment must involve a minimum of two years of service.
+The appointment must involve a minimum of one year of service.
 The placement in most cases must include: (1) direct involvement with starting new congregations, developing a strategy for a people group, or promoting a church planting movement of multiple congregations, and (2) a carefully monitored supervisory relationship with a veteran church planter or missionary.
 Students should apply for appointment at least two years before the proposed beginning date of missionary service and should carefully plan the sequence of courses in order to coordinate with the proposed beginning date of missionary service.

 |Course Title||Course Number||Hours|

 |Biblical Hermeneutics||BIBST 3203||3|

 |Old Testament I||OLDTS 3313||3|

 |New Testament I||NEWTS 3313||3|